Garibaldi Resources (CVE:GGI) Shares Up 26.3% – Here’s Why

-Shares of Garibaldi Resources Corp.
-(CVE:GGI – Get Free Report) rose 26.3% on Thursday .
+Garibaldi Resources Corp.
+(CVE:GGI – Get Free Report) shares rose 26.3% during mid-day trading on Thursday .
 The stock traded as high as C$0.12 and last traded at C$0.12.
-Approximately 124,450 shares were traded during trading, an increase of 112% from the average daily volume of 58,729 shares.
+Approximately 124,450 shares traded hands during mid-day trading, an increase of 112% from the average daily volume of 58,823 shares.
 The stock had previously closed at C$0.10.

 Garibaldi Resources Company Profile